capacitor-community/generic-oauth2/README.md

 ...
 ```

+Supported on Web with the new method `redirectFlowCodeListener` which should be called on your app init process
+so it watches for the URL queryString `code` to generate an `access_token` correctly.

 Please be aware that some providers (OneDrive, Auth0) allow **Code Flow + PKCE** only for native apps.
 Web apps have to use implicit flow.

 ### Important